HansjoergW/sec-fincancial-statement-data-set/README.md

 # Principles

 To improve efficiency, the zip files are downloaded and indexed using a SQLite database table.
-The index table contains information on all filed reports, totaling over 500,000.
+The index table contains information on all filed reports, over 500,000 in total.
+The first download will take a couple of minutes but after that, all the data are on your local harddisk.

-Using the index allows for direct extraction of data for a specific report from the appropriate zip file, reducing the need to open and search through each zip file.
+Using the index in the sqlite db allows for direct extraction of data for a specific report from the appropriate zip file, reducing the need to open and search through each zip file.

+Moreover, the downloaded zip files are converted to the parquet format which provides way faster read access to the data compared to reading the csv files in the zip files.

-The library is designed to have a low memory footprint, only parsing and reading the data for a specific report into pandas dataframe tables
+The library is designed to have a low memory footprint, only parsing and reading the data for a specific report into pandas dataframe tables.

 # Configuration

 To configure the library, create a file called ".secfsdstools.cfg" in your home directory.
-The file only requires three
+The file only requires the following entries:
-entries:

 ```
 [DEFAULT]
 downloaddirectory = c:/users/me/secfsdstools/data/dld
+parquetdirectory = c:/users/me/secfsdstools/data/parquet
 dbdirectory = c:/users/me/secfsdstools/data/db
 useragentemail = your.email@goeshere.com
 ```

+If you don't provide a config file, it will create one the first time you use the api and put it inside your home directory.
+You can then change the content of it or directly start with the downloading of the data.

 The download directory is the place where quarterly zip files from the sec.gov are downloaded to.
+The parquet directory is the folder where the data is stored in parque format.
 The db directory is the directory in which the sqllite db is created.
 The useragentemail is used in the requests made to the sec.gov website.

-If you call `update()` without a configuration file, an error message will appear.
-However, a default config file will be created in the user home directory.
-If you are satisfied with the default settings (download directory is set to "<home>
-/secfsdstools/data/dld" and the database directory is set to "secfsdstools/data/db"), you can simply rerun `update()`.

 # Downloading the data files from sec and index the content